snotskie/ttrpg/site/src/playing.md

 - A character cannot be a part of multiple Contests or Checks at the same time.
 - When multiple characters attempt to perform actions that would require Checks or Contests at the same time, only one of these actions can drive the central narrative.
 This is the Focal Action.
 - Other actions that were attempted at the same moment, the Side Actions, could still occur.
-However, they could also be interrupted, muddled by the chaos of the situation, abandoned by the character in response to the results of the Focal Action, or so on; such actions are not considered wins, losses, failures, or successes, they simply don't go all the way from idea to execution.
+However, they could also be interrupted, muddled by the chaos of the situation, abandoned by the character in response to the results of the Focal Action, or so on; such incomplete actions are not considered wins, losses, failures, or successes, they simply don't go all the way from idea to execution.

 ### Simultaneous Actions

-When several characters want to complete conflicting actions, all at the same time, as they compete towards their respective goals, this requires a round of simultaneous actions.
+When several characters want to complete conflicting actions, all at the same time as they compete towards their respective goals, this requires a round of simultaneous actions.

 To resolve a round of simultaneous actions, follow these steps:

 1. **Determine the Focal Action:** All characters roll for their attempted actions, as though they were performing their desired Check or performing their desired Contest as the Attacker.
 Only the highest of these rolls continues through as the Focal Action, with the DM resolving ties.
 2. **Resolve the Focal Action:** The Focal Action is then resolved.
 If the Focal Action had Defenders, they perform their rolls as Defenders for that Contest.
 3. **Determine and Resolve any Side Actions:** Side Actions are then determined and resolved.
-Starting with those that rolled the lowest in step 1, if they have already been involved in another Check or Contest this simultaneous action, regardless if it was by choice, they no longer have the opportunity to act this simultaneous action.
+Starting with those that rolled the lowest in step 1, if they have already been involved in another Check or Contest this round, regardless if it was by choice, they no longer have the opportunity to act this round.
 Otherwise, they decide: Do they continue with their original idea, adapt it to the new situation around them, follow a brand new idea, or abandon acting altogether?
 If they choose to act, they then perform and resolve their desired Check or Contest.
-If this action involves other characters, those characters cannot have already been involved in another Check or Contest already this simultaneous action.
-Then repeat this process with those who rolled the next lowest in step 1.
+If this action involves other characters, those characters cannot have already been involved in another Check or Contest already this round.
+Then continue this process with those who rolled the next lowest in step 1.
-4. **End:** Once all characters have either been involved in a Check, Contest, or chosen not to act, the simultaneous action is resolved.
+4. **End:** Once all characters have either been involved in a Check, Contest, or chosen not to act, the round of simultaneous actions is resolved.

 For example, if two characters are attacking one another at the same time, then each character first rolls as Attackers, narrating how they attempt to attack.
-Then only the higher roll goes through as an attack and as the Focal Action--the lower roll has been interrupted, neither winning, losing, failing, or succeeding.
+Then only the higher roll goes through as both an attack and the Focal Action--the lower roll has been interrupted, neither winning, losing, failing, or succeeding.
 Then the lower roller rolls as a Defender against the attack, narrating how they respond, and effects are determined as usual.
 And as there were only two characters in this exchange, there were no opportunities for Side Actions by other characters.

+For another example, two groups are competing in a battle of the bands, the *Dropkicks* and the *Blast Offffs!*, while a groupie named Sam cheers for the *Dropkicks* from the stands.
+First, the two groups roll Headline (a special Stat for the setting) and the groupie rolls Heart, all narrating how they attempt to act.
+Then only the highest of these three rolls goes through as the Focal Action.
+Let's say it's the *Dropkicks*, and with their music they attempted to summon a dragon of pure music to attack the *Blast Offffs!*.
+So, the *Blast Offffs!* now roll as a Defender against that attack, and their original plan has been interrupted.
+Finally, as a Side Action, Sam can continue with their original plan of cheering from the stands, or they can adjust their strategy and choose a different roll in response to the outcome of the *Dropkicks*'s attack.

 !!! warning "Rules Note: Groups within Simultaneous Actions"
-    Once characters become grouped together for a Check or Contest, they remain grouped for the rest of the simultaneous action.
+    Once characters become grouped together for a Check or Contest in a round of simultaneous actions, they remain grouped for the rest of the round.

 ### Endeavors

-Endeavors are series of simultaneous actions during which the characters involved race to be the first to reach some destination, to be the first to acheive some action, to escape without being caught, to advance an objective before time runs out, or so on.
+Endeavors are multiple rounds of simultaneous actions during which the characters involved race to be the first to reach some destination, to be the first to acheive some action, to escape without being caught, to advance an objective before time runs out, or so on.
 Many scenes where the tension is drawn out can be run as Endeavors.

 Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.
 Additionally, characters involved may be asked to perform Stat Checks to overcome hazards in the environment.
 Each round, the narrative primarily follows a single Focal Action, then resolves smaller Side Actions before resolving hazards.

 To perform an Endeavor:

 1. **Setup:** The DM places a token representing each character involved in the Endeavor on a number line, starting at position $0$.
 Then, the DM describes the winning and losing conditions of the Endeavor, such as being the first to reach at least space $20$ at the end of a round, to have moved the furthest at the end of $3$ rounds, to be the last one standing by avoiding environmental hazards, or so on or some combination of conditions.
-2. **Focal Action Advantage Movement:** At the top of each round, determine the Focal Action for the round's simultaneous action.
+2. **Focal Action Advantage Movement:** At the top of each round, determine the Focal Action.
 Characters may choose to sit out this phase of the Endeavor.
 Whoever rolled the highest moves forward on the number line a number of spaces equal to the result of their roll.
 This represents the advantage gained towards their objectives as their proposed course of action directs the narrative tension.
 If there is a tie for highest roll, then no one gains this advantage movement during this step, though the DM still resolves the tie to determine the Focal Action for the next step.
 4. **Focal Action Movement:** Next, resolve the Focal Action.
 If the Focal Action had Defenders, they roll to defend against it.
-Then the winning or succeeding side moves forward, and the severity of the outcome determines the number of spaces moved, according to the table below.
+Then the winning or succeeding side moves forward, and the size of the outcome determines the number of spaces moved, according to the table below.
 5. **Side Action Movements:** Then, determine and resolve Side Actions, starting with those who sat out at the start of the round, then those who rolled the lowest at the start of the round, with the DM resolving ties.
-For each of these Side Actions, the winning or succeeding side moves forward, and the severity of the outcome determines the number of spaces moved, according to the table below.
+For each of these Side Actions, the winning or succeeding side moves forward, and the size of the outcome determines the number of spaces moved, according to the table below.
 6. **Hazards:** At the end of the round, the DM may describe an environmental hazard that could affect all or some of the leading characters involved the Endeavor, asking them to perform a Check to avoid the effects.
 7. **End:** Repeat rounds until the Endeavor has been won, lost, ends in a draw, or gets interrupted.